What’s A 5K In Miles? Your Guide to Average 5K Time By Age And Gender

 That’s the golden rule of getting fit without getting hurt.

-I’d recommend that you start with a walk/run program like this one.
+I’d recommend that you start with a walk/run program, like this one.

 You should also complement your running by doing low-impact exercises such as cyclingweight lifting, swimming, ad elliptical training.

-Are you more advanced?
+You’re more advanced?
 Then Try the following 5k training plans

 Interval Training